Marty Meehan’s Biography

-Marty Meehan is the second chancellor of the University of Massachusetts Lowell and the 15th leader of the institution, founded in the 1890s as the Lowell Normal and Lowell Textile schools.
+Marty Meehan is the chancellor of the University of Massachusetts Lowell, founded in the 1890s as the Lowell Normal and Lowell Textile Schools.

 Since assuming the chancellorship in 2007, Meehan has propelled UMass Lowell forward by every important measure of higher education.
-The institution has achieved record growth in enrollment, student retention, research and scholarship funding.
-The campus also has undergone a stunning physical transformation with new buildings, upgraded academic and research facilities, and enhanced student residence and activity spaces.
+The institution has achieved record growth in enrollment, student retention and funding for research and scholarships.
+The campus has undergone a stunning physical transformation with new academic buildings and residence halls, upgraded academic and research facilities, and enhanced student activity spaces.

 While strongly focusing on academics and student success, Chancellor Meehan has made access, affordability and diversity a keystone of his vision to raise UMass Lowell’s image and impact on the region.

-Meehan represented the fifth congressional district of Massachusetts in the U.S. House of Representatives from 1993 to 2007.
-He served on the House Armed Services and Judiciary committees.
-Widely respected as a reformer, he established a national reputation for his legislative leadership in transforming campaign finance laws and protecting people against the health risks in tobacco use.
+Meehan represented the 5th Congressional District of Massachusetts in the U.S. House of Representatives from 1993 to 2007, where he served on the House Armed Services and Judiciary committees.
+Widely respected as a reformer, he established a national reputation for his legislative leadership in transforming campaign finance laws and protecting people against the health risks of tobacco use.
 Previously, he served as Massachusetts deputy secretary of state for securities and corporations, and he was the first assistant district attorney of Middlesex County.
-Meehan was also an adjunct faculty member in political science at UMass Lowell in the late 1980’s.

 Meehan graduated cum laude from UMass Lowell in 1978 with a degree in education and political science.
 He earned a master’s degree in public administration from Suffolk University in 1981 and a juris doctor from Suffolk University Law School in 1986.
 He holds honorary degrees from Suffolk University, Green Mountain College in Vermont and Shenkar College of Engineering & Design in Israel.